adobe/aepsdk-optimize-ios/docs/tutorials/setup/create-tag-property.md

 2. From the **Extension** dropdown list (**1**), select **Mobile Core**.
 3. From the **Action Type** dropdown list (**2**), select **Attach Data**.
 4. On the right pane, specify the **JSON Payload** (**3**) containing metrics of interest.
-An example JSON Payload containing all of the mobile Lifecycle metrics is shown below.
+An example JSON Payload containing all of the mobile Lifecycle metrics is shown below which you can copy paste into the **JSON Payload** field.
 ```json
 {
     "data": {